nkcr/World-of-Terror/README.md

 ### Set up database

-Add `db.csv` (from the root folder) to `assets/data`. *Note*: The provided database has been reduced due to its size.
+Move `db.csv` (from the root folder) to `assets/data`.

+*Note*: The provided database has been reduced due to its size.
 It contains only 10'000 records, taken uniformly from the original database.

 ### Add compiled typescript files